moltenform/shinerainsevenlib/docs/source/editing_this_project.rst

 Editing This Project
 =======================

-If you open this project in VSCode, there will be some defined tasks and launchors, to make it easy to run tests and attach a debugger.
+If you open this project in VSCode, there will be some defined tasks and launchers, to make it easy to run tests and attach a debugger.

 To get full features editing this project, do the following: